shiftsystems/shift-mon/docs/Install.md

 By default the username and password for loki and Victoriametrics are stored in `/etc/default/telegraf` if you want to use linux kernel secrets you can set `use_telegraf_secrets: true` but you will need to apply secrets after every reboot since Linux kernel secrets do not persist across reboots.

-By default the Telegraf Ansible role will try to instrument the following services automatically if found on a system.
+By default the Telegraf Ansible role will try to instrument the Services listed in the [README](README.md) automatically if found on a system.

-* adguardhome
-* crowdsec
-* caddy
-* docker
-* httpd (apache web server)
-* keepalived
-* libvirt
-* loki
-* meshagent (meshcentral client)
-* mysql
-* nginx
-* podman
-* victoriametrics
-* zfs

-Services are discovered by looking at the list of systemd services present on a system or looking for a binary.
+Services are discovered by looking at the list of systemd services present on a system, looking for a binary in a certain path, or based off of variables that define an endpoint and credentails for connecting to that endpoint.
 If you add one of the supported services to your system just rerun the Telegraf role and the appropriate Telegraf config will be added.
 To prevent automatic instrumentation for a service from occurring add a variable called `do_not_instrument: []` to your inventory with the services you do not want shift-mon to instrument from the list above in the form of a list ex `do_not_instrument: ["mysql","docker"]` will not instrument mysql and docker but instrument everything else.
 `do_not_instrument: ["docker"]` will not instrument docker automatically, and even though it is 1 item it still needs to be a list.